myIR, payments and more

 When you apply for an EOT, you need to tell us:

-- the return period concerned, and
+- the return period, and

-- your reasons for requesting it.
+- your reason for requesting it.

 Late filing penalties